 This chapter is primarily a definitional chapter.
 The next few pages will identity the economy in which the medieval Anglo-Germanic ‘truth’ found service prior to Latinization.
 This chapter will affirm the nature of truth as disclosive.
 This understanding of the nature of truth will then join-up with that which has been qualified in the previous chapters.
 Specifically, we will make use of,

 Together, these objects will be used for the construction of a metaphysical architectonic.
-This architectonic will be used in the identification of an alternative primordial actio — that which will be appropriately named (in contrast to episteme) άληθεύειν (‘to adhere to the unconcealed disclosive in the saying that lets appear’).
+This architectonic will be used in the identification of an alternative primordial actio — that which will be appropriately named (in contrast to episteme) αληθευειν (alētheuein, ‘to adhere to the unconcealed disclosive in the saying that lets appear’).
 This actio will then guide our prescriptions for nurturing truth and authenticity in the emerging human project.

-Beyond this quite fantastical imagery, we come away with a quite simple confirmation from a long-told story.
-“Human beings are indifferent to pure knowledge if it has no consequence” (Friedrich Nietzsche, circa 1873).
+Beyond this quite fantastical imagery, we come away with a quite simple confirmation of a long-told story coming from Friedrich Nietzsche, circa 1873.
+“Human beings are indifferent to pure knowledge if it has no consequence” (On Truth and Lying In A Non-moral Sense).
 In as much, we are presented with a quite peculiar revelation.
 Having the truth is dependent on consequence.
 And we are certain of this conclusion despite the concern lurking within in — namely, that truth can only be such on account of an author of that truth who understands it as such.
 Of course, these conclusions direct our thoughts to the very question at hand regarding the nature of truth — a nature which seems to be conditioned by subjectivity.
 This immediately brings into question the relativity of truth.
 However, we should not be too hasty.
 Let us reserve ourselves from burdening subjectivity with relativism.
 After all, we have yet to be shown the consequences of such a subjectification of the world.
 For example, and despite this seeming relativism, there is something positive to be gained from thinking on the very phenomenal experience of life as a condition for the possibility of truth.
 What should not be overlooked is that the word ‘author’ has been used quite intentionally here.
 There is something revealing about the nature of truth in authorship — something which quite unexpectedly points toward a certain primordial condition for the possibility of truth.

 This subjection of the author to even his own most dispositions is not reserved for the judgements of friends, colleagues, or lovers—or any other object or event.
 This utter subjection to the phenomena of experience extends to even truth.
 Simply consider an experience in which one ‘comes to the truth’.
 Consider that two or more rationalized ‘fantasies’ are explored.
 One observes how the fantasy strikes them—but they are still and always subjected to their nature.
 No one can simply decide to have one feeling about a fantasy over another.
 Of course, this conclusion, that an author is both solely accountable for the truth, as the author of that truth, yet is completely subjected to the truth is likely cause for a certain heartache.
 Think of the age-old relationship advice.
 You can’t help the feelings that you have, you simply have them—well, until you don’t.
 But you shouldn’t apologize for having those feelings.
 And, what is more, you shouldn’t make someone feel bad for having them.
 There is something of ‘paradox of accountability’ in truth.
 An acknowledgement of this paradox signals one of the great resolves which will have to be reckoned with in the emerging human project.
 That any one of us must suffer from the truth which they alone are capable of producing.